Can I Bring My Phone in a Sauna?

 What to Do If Your Phone Overheats After a Sauna

-If your phone feels hot, shows a temperature warning, shuts down, stops charging, or starts acting strangely after sauna exposure, move it away from heat and let it cool gradually.
+If your phone feels hot, shows a temperature warning, shuts down, stops charging, or starts acting strangely after sauna exposure, move it away from heat and let it cool gradually.- Take the phone out of the sauna or hot area immediately.

 - Unplug it if it is charging.